oVirt/ovirt-ansible/roles/ovirt-hosts/README.md

-oVirt hosts
+oVirt Hosts
 ===========

-This role setup oVirt hosts.
+The `ovirt-hosts` role is used to set up oVirt hosts.

 Requirements
 ------------